 Section 1.
 Nominations.
 Nomination of candidates for any officer (other than President) or director position shall be by either of the following methods:

-(a) By a Nominating Committee Appointed By the President.
+(a) By a Nominating Committee Appointed by the President.
+The nominating committee shall include the immediate Past-President, the President, and the President-Elect for any given year.
 The Nominating Committee shall designate at least one candidate for each available position.
-In arriving at its conclusions, the Nominating Committee may solicit nominations from the membership.
-The Nominating Committee shall report its recommendations to the President at least 90 days before the starting date of the Annual Meeting.
-If approved by the Executive Committee, the nominees shall become candidates for the positions for which they were nominated.
+The Nominating Committee shall report its recommendations to the President at least ninety days before the starting date of the Annual Meeting.
+On approval by the Executive Committee, the nominees shall become candidates for the positions for which they were nominated.

 (b) By Self-Nomination.
-A member may file a self-nomination with the Secretary (or his or her designee) for any officer (other than President) or director position.
-The period for receipt by the Secretary (or his or her designee) of such self-nominations shall begin 90 days before the starting date of the Annual Meeting and shall close 45 days before the starting date of the Annual Meeting.
+A member may file a self-nomination with the Secretary (or his or her designee) for any Director position.
+The period for receipt by the Secretary (or his or her designee) of such self-nominations shall begin ninety days before the starting date of the Annual Meeting and shall close forty-five days before the starting date of the Annual Meeting.
 Thereafter no further self-nominations shall be permitted.
-The notice of self-nomination must be in writing (with facsimile and electronic mail transmission being acceptable as "in writing”).
+The notice of self-nomination must be in writing (with facsimile and electronic mail transmission being acceptable as “in writing”).
 It is the sole responsibility of the member filing a self-nomination to assure its receipt.

 Section 2.
 Voting.

-(a) Voting shall be by any system that allows at least 30 days notice and one vote per member.
+(a) Voting shall be by any system that allows at least thirty days’ notice and one vote per member.
 The Executive Committee shall determine the voting system.
-The Executive Director shall implement the voting system.

-(b) Votes shall be tallied by the Executive Director and a member designated by the President.
+(b) Votes shall be tallied by the Executive Director and two members designated by the President.

 (c) Winners shall be determined by the rules of Article VII, Section 3.